-Catskill is a decidedly white-collar village, with fully 85.14% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Catskill is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Catskill who work in office and administrative support (19.67%), sales jobs (13.92%), and teaching (9.61%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Catskill is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Catskill is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Catskill who work in office and administrative support (17.50%), teaching (12.40%), and sales jobs (9.73%).

-Catskill is a somewhat ethnically-diverse village.
+Catskill is a very ethnically-diverse village.
 The people who call Catskill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Catskill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Catskill include Italian, German, Polish, and English.
+Important ancestries of people in Catskill include Italian, German, English, and Polish.